WORKING WELLNESS INSTRUCTORS

 Erin Monast has been practicing yoga for the past 15 years, but the journey truly began in 2014 when her sister encouraged her to attend classes at her Power Yoga Studio.
 She was instantly hooked and started regularly practicing to develop a more robust and flexible body and mind.
 Erin attended Evolve Power Yoga (formerly Exton Yoga) teacher training in 2016 to deepen her practice.
 However, she found she wanted to share her love of the synchronization of breathing and movement and began teaching upon completing her RYT 200.
 Erin is passionate about making yoga accessible for all and credits her daughter, Reagan, as her inspiration.
 She enjoys teaching children, teens, and adults and believes that yoga is for every body.
 Erin lives in Paoli with her husband, Travis, daughter Reagan, and puggle Tag.

 Mary Ruth Thompson began her wellness journey 15 years ago practicing yoga.
 The practice brought increased strength, balance, and a keener awareness of the mind-body connection.
 Eager to share the benefits of yoga with others, she enrolled in the teacher training class at Verge Yoga in Wayne, PA and received her 200 RYT certification in April 2020.

-Mary Ruth lives with her husband Brandon and her 2 children Isabella and Jake and her dog Mookie.
+Mary Ruth lives with her husband Brandon, her 2 children Isabella and Jake, and her dog Mookie.
 She also has two older daughters, Olivia and Ava, attending university in CA. She is passionate about women’s health and wellness and enjoys spending time with family and friends outdoors: hiking, biking, skiing, roller and ice skating.
 She also finds joy growing her own veggies and cooking up a delicious meal from her garden.